Course Syllabus

 Confidentiality and Mandatory Reporting

 “As an instructor, one of my responsibilities is to help create a safe learning environment on our campus.
 It is my goal that you feel able to share information related to your life experiences in classroom discussions, in your written work, and in our one-on-one meetings.
 I will seek to keep information you share private to the greatest extent possible.
 However, I am required to share with the Title IX Coordinator any and all information regarding sexual assault and other forms of sexual misconduct (e.g. dating violence, domestic violence, stalking) that may have occurred on campus or that impacts someone on campus.
 Students may speak to someone confidentially by contacting the BC Counseling Center at (425) 564-2212.
-The Title IX Office can be contacted at 425-564-2641 and more information can be found at Title IX (http://www.bellevuecollege.edu/titleix/).
+The Title IX Office can be contacted at 425-564-2641 and more information can be found at Title IX Links to an external site. (http://www.bellevuecollege.edu/titleix/).

 Division Statements

 “The college's "Affirmation of Inclusion” is posted in each classroom and sets forth the expectation that we will all treat one another with respect and dignity regardless of whether or not we agree philosophically.
 This expectation is in line with the principle of free speech in a free society: we have the right to express unpopular ideas as long as we don't show disrespect for reasonable people who might believe otherwise.
 In an on-line course, you will be expressing ideas through the medium of the course site rather than face to face in the classroom.
 In that case, these expectations refer to the courtesy with which you communicate with one another through e-mails and e-discussions.
-Part of this respect involves professional behavior toward the instructor, colleagues, readings, and the class itself. “ Students are required to be familiar with the entire statement. - From the Arts and Humanities Division’s expectations of student conduct:
+Part of this respect involves professional behavior toward the instructor, colleagues, readings, and the class itself. “ Students are required to be familiar with the entire statement. - From the Arts and Humanities Division’s expectations of student conduct Links to an external site.:

 RESOURCES FOR STUDENTS